amans392/mtgcardsearch/readme.md

 ## What did you set out to build?

-I set out to build a way to search cards from an API using a search field.
+I set out to build an application that queries an API to fetch large amounts of external data.
+ The user can then filter through this data to find specific results.
+The API contained a sample set of magic the gathering cards and their various individual qualities.

 ## Why was this project challenging and therefore a really good learning experience?